We mothers, and caregivers, especially those with young or special kids, are exhausted – and for good reasons.

-Start doing less, care for yourself more, and CHOOSE how you expend your energy - instead of running yourself to the ground on autopilot.
+Learn to CHOOSE how you expend your energy - instead of running yourself to the ground on autopilot.

 So I studied power dynamics and empathic negotiation techniques to learn the tools that changed my life.

-You know who the experts on time-saving and effort-avoiding are.
+You know who the experts on time-saving and effort-avoiding are?
 Men.

 You, as a mother, hold the future of this planet in your hands - literally.
 Own it.

 With my mentors: Chris Germer Ph.D., a co-creator of the Mindful Self-Compassion curriculum (with Dr. Kristin Neff) and Dr. Dan Siegel - renowned child psychiatrist, author.